 Policies and Actions (Section 2B).
 This contains the policies that will be used in determining planning applications (Development Management), and other Corporate and Partner Actions that will deliver the objectives of the Plan.
 As with Allocations, there is no requirement to include a full suite of Development Management policies in the Core Strategy.
-They were included because the strategic direction of the Core Strategy and the UDP are different, and thus many of the UDP policies needed to be replaced:

-the UDP are different, and thus many of the UDP policies needed to be replaced; Infrastructure (Section 2C), presented as a schedule in the appendix.
+They were included because the strategic direction of the Core Strategy and the UDP are different, and thus many of the UDP policies needed to be replaced; Infrastructure (Section 2C), presented as a schedule in the appendix.
 This schedule will be regularly reviewed as part of the Infrastructure Delivery Plan and changes recorded in the Annual Monitoring Report.
 It is included here as an indicator of current known infrastructure requirements.
 The up-to-date table will be available on the Council's website; Monitoring, Risks and Contingencies (Section 2D), which sets out how the plan will be monitored, and what action will be taken if things do not work out as envisaged.